hpssjellis/everything-nrf52840-usb-dongles/README.md

 # IDE Working Tutorials Chart
 updated Dec 8th 2019.
-Please send a PR or issue if you know of any other links to better tutorials.
+Please send issue or PR if you can replace any "not sure" with a link.
+Thanks in Advance.

 |                       | Nordic nrf52840 USB Dongle| Arduino Nano 33 BLE| Adafruit Feather nrf52840| Particle Xenon|Sparkfun Pro nRF52840 Mini|
 |:-------------:        | :-------------:| :-------------:    | :-------------:          | :------------:| :-------------:          |